DavzorD/speaky-angular-styleguide/README.md

 ### controllerAs Controller Syntax

-Use the controllerAs syntax over the classic controller with $scope syntax.
+Use the controllerAs syntax over the classic controller with `$scope` syntax.

-The controllerAs syntax uses this inside controllers which gets bound to $scope
+The controllerAs syntax uses this inside controllers which gets bound to `$scope`

-**Why?**: controllerAs is syntactic sugar over $scope.
-You can still bind to the View and still access $scope methods.
+**Why?**: controllerAs is syntactic sugar over `$scope`.
+You can still bind to the View and still access `$scope` methods.

-**Why?**: Helps avoid the temptation of using $scope methods inside a controller when it may otherwise be better to avoid them or move them to a factory.
-Consider using $scope in a factory, or if in a controller just when needed.
-For example when publishing and subscribing events using $emit, $broadcast, or $on consider moving these uses to a factory and invoke from the controller.
+**Why?**: Helps avoid the temptation of using `$scope` methods inside a controller when it may otherwise be better to avoid them or move them to a factory.
+Consider using `$scope` in a factory, or if in a controller just when needed.
+For example when publishing and subscribing events using `$emit`, `$broadcast`, or `$on` consider moving these uses to a factory and invoke from the controller.

 ```javascript
 /* avoid */